Skip to main content

 Session-Based Authentication

-The traditional approach.
-The server creates a session, stores it (in memory, Redis, or database), and sends a session ID cookie to the client.
+Old school.
+Still works great.
+Server creates a session, stores it (in memory, Redis, or database), and sends a session ID cookie to the client.

 import session from 'express-session';